 - Great weather.

-(Note: This information was provided courtesy of Metropolitan Touring).
+(Note: This Natural Calendar of the Galapagos Islands was provided courtesy of Metropolitan Touring).

 Read More About The Galapagos Islands